Music Composed by: Marco Beltrami

 A piano driven theme in the “Main Titles” (#1) states Logan’s loneliness, while “Laura” (#2) indicates his isolation, living with an ailing Professor X in a deserted hideout on the Mexican border.
 Melancholic and introspective vibrations come from “Old Man Logan” (#4), where the score is entering more deeper in Logan’s mind and heart.
 The arrival of a young mutant girl, who’s being pursued by dark forces, makes Logan to abandon his hideout.
 The music denoting his gateway has two facets: one featuring threat, while someone is chasing him in “That’s not a Choo-Choo” (#6), and one devoid of a visible threat, in “Alternate Route to Mexico” (#5), where the music takes a less threatening and a more relaxed and wandering attitude.
 For the X-24 mutant, the composer creates a low menacing synthetic sound in “X-24” (#7), which indicates a lethal threat.
 Sadness emerges from the track “Gabriella’s Video” (#9), where an aging Logan puts on his presbyopia glasses to watch a video on a smartphone.
 The content of the video is moving, because music brings all the emotion.
 A protective Logan can become a furious Logan, when the life of a young mutant girl or her mutant friends are threatened.
 Bloody reactions are caused due to Logan’s brutal idiosyncrasy and Beltrami’s score is bound to reach percussive moments of action in “Feral Tween” (#13), “Forest Fight” (#19) & “Logan vs. X-24” (#20).

 Seeking for light or bright musical moments in Logan’s score?
 Seek elsewhere!
 I assure you, you won’t find such moments in this score.
 Instead, you’ll find an eerie, sick, decayed and miserable sound pallet, consisting the score from beginning to end.
 Just like Logan’s own private remote world.
 Being devoid of any substantial melodic qualities, the music isn’t charming enough to be appreciated out of content.
-In fact, this is exactly the reason for the vastly different ratings at the end of this review: it’s impossible not to highlight the value and the successful role of Beltrami’s score for the movie, but on the other hand observe that it’s somewhat hard to return again and again to the score as a standalone musical hearing.
+It’s impossible not to highlight the value and the successful role of Beltrami’s score for the movie, but on the other hand observe that it’s somewhat hard to return again and again to the score as a standalone musical hearing.

 By now, you have come to realize that Logan’s score doesn’t share a single resemblance with the previous X-Men movie related scores.
 In fact, this score couldn’t have been more different than all the previous ones.
 And justified.
 Another cinematic world suggests another musical demands.
 Logan isn’t a movie of super heroic spectacle, but a road movie with two familiar mutants at their decline chased.
 At the same time, they ‘re suffering in body and mind alike.
 Their powers reached peak level a long time ago.
 Now, all powers have abandoned them.
 Frankly, this is the very reason of the movie’s success: how often do we see iconic super heroes, falling and reaching to their end?
 How much is really the music involved to this?
 Well, quite a lot!